Notes for Host Towers

 – A Scribe (see Draw/Results section)

 It is impossible to insure against all mechanical failure on the day, but anything that can be done to minimise the chance of a mechanical failure (especially with ropes) will be very much appreciated.

 There’s no real time to adjust ropes, so having a variety of boxes available and allowing temporary knots in ropes will be really helpful.
 If you know that strong sun affects visibility from time to time, a blind would be useful too.

-Because the timing of when teams start is critical, you will receive two radio-controlled clocks before the day.
-(The secretary will let you know how and when they will arrive.)
-One clock needs to be placed in the Ringing Room and the other in the judges’ room.
-If you already have your own clock in either space, could you cover it up to avoid any confusion?
+Because the timing of when teams start is critical, you will receive two radio-controlled clocks before the day, normally when the Strikeometer Coordinator visits to install the other technical equipment.
+On the day, one clock needs to be placed in the Ringing Room and the other in the judges’ room.
+If you already have your own clock in either space, please cover it up to avoid any confusion.
 The conductor for each team needs to be able to see the clock in the Ringing Room face-on and as we don’t know which bell s/he will ring, it should be free-standing rather than hung on a wall if possible.
 A box or table in the middle of the circle is ideal.

 With so much food, drink and nerves floating around it won’t surprise you to know that a reasonable supply of toilets – and toilet rolls – is pretty crucial!
 If you’re fortunate enough to have plenty to choose from and can dedicate one toilet to the judges, that’s really helpful so that they don’t rub shoulders with contestants whilst the contest is under way.

 For your own peace of mind, it is worth checking that the event will be covered under your church’s public liability insurance.
 The contest does not have its own separate insurance policy.